C0D3X-25/Project_Dice/README.md

 - **Ring Left**: Provides various bonuses, typically to stats or capacities.
 - **Amulet**: Provides various bonuses, typically to stats or capacities.
 - **One-Handed Right**: Provides offencive capacities.
-- **One-Handed Left**: Provides offencive capacities, a part of the right-handed items can be used in the left hand.
+- **One-Handed Left**: Provides offencive capacities, a part of the right-handed items can be used in the left hand (with malus).
 - **Two-Handed**: Provides offencive capacities.

 ***Slot doesn't mean that the item is always providing the bonuses mentioned above.***

+***Example of items can be found in doc/Item_Idea.md_***

 ## Enemies
-To prevent players from stacking the same stats on their characters, enemies have resistances to certain stats, reducing the effectiveness of capacities used by player characters.
+To prevent players from stacking the same stats on all their characters, enemies have resistances to certain stats, reducing the effectiveness of capacities used by player characters.

 ### Loot
 Enemies can drop items.
 Events can also provide items.

 ## Where is the Fun?
 The fun lies in managing a group of characters, their stats, and their items.
 Players can recruit new characters, upgrade them, and manage their capacities.
 Rolling dice and taking risks with rerolls adds an element of chance and strategy.